Understanding Your Neuropathic Pain Treatment Options

 Having an operation is sometimes necessary to relieve your pain symptoms.
-What type of procedure, the risks involved, and at what stage surgery would be considered, are all dependant on your particular condition and case.
+What type of procedure, the risks involved and at what stage surgery would be considered are all dependent on your particular condition and case.

 Another operation that can be done to help with neuropathic pain stemming from the spine is putting in a spinal cord stimulator.
 This device is like an internal TENS machine that focuses on the affected nerves and relieves pain.